-Dr. Michael May (FRCS) — Updated on January 26, 2023
+Dr. Michael May (FRCS)

 Diagnosing women’s hair loss can be difficult.
-Female hair loss is less common than male hair loss — but it still affects millions of women around the world.
+Female hair loss is less common than male hair loss however it still affects millions of women around the world.
 Recent research shows that 52% of postmenopausal women have female pattern hair loss [1].
-But stress, health conditions, diet, haircare, and other factors can also cause hair loss in younger women.
+Stress, health conditions, diet, haircare, and other factors can also cause hair loss in younger women.
+Unlike male pattern baldness, diagnosing female hair loss isn’t a simple case of looking at the pattern of hair fall.
+Hair loss blood tests are often needed to diagnose thinning hair in women in order to find the hair loss treatment that works.
+In this article, you’ll discover:

-- why hair loss blood tests are needed, particularly for women
+• Why hair loss blood tests are needed, particularly for women

-- which blood tests are needed and what they tell you about your hair
+• Which blood tests are needed and what they tell you about your hair

-- where to get hair loss blood tests.
+• Where to get hair loss blood tests.

 Why are blood tests needed to diagnose women’s hair loss?